Nike Air Max Tailwind 8 Review Facts

 The traction on these shoes is fairly decent, mainly due to the outsole.
 The carbon rubber material is one part that contributes to this.
 The rubber treads featured on the outsole also provide additional traction.
 The shoes will probably have the best grip on road and concrete again, but on grass, dirt, or other materials, the traction should still be very solid.

-The flexibility offered by the Air Max Tailwind 8 is fairly good.
-First, the upper is a proponent of this via the mesh design.
-Mesh designs are more flexible than other types of uppers usually, and this one is no exception.
-It manages to do this while still offering solid protection and security of the foot.
-The outsole is another part that contributes to the flexibility with flex grooves that allow good movement with every step.
+The flexibility of the Air Max Tailwind 8 is fairly good.
+This is obvious when looking at the mesh design of the upper.
+Mesh uppers are usually more flexible than other types of uppers, and so is this one.
+What's amazing is that it is both flexible and offers solid protection to the foot.
+The outsole is another part that contributes to the flexibility with flex grooves that allow good and natural movement with every step.
 Finally, the midsole material is fairly flexible, again due to its Phylon material.
-These are the main components that contribute to the flexibility of the shoe and they do an overall good job of allowing for natural movement while still protecting the foot.

 The Air Max Tailwind 8 is a pretty stable shoe.
 The first major component of this is the upper.
 The upper fits snugly and securely which helps stabilize the foot.
 This is compounded by the overlays that make the upper even more secure and stable from above.
 The midsole contributes to stability with its air pods, that do a good job of cushioning and protecting the foot with every stride.
 The Air Max Tailwind 8 is a fairly stable shoe, thanks to its upper and midsole.